Solid Trifecta: When to Keep Redis in Rails 8

 After migration:

-• Solid Cache replaced Redis for fragment and API response caching.
-Cache size went from 2GB (limited by Redis memory) to 50GB (limited by disk — effectively unlimited).
+We moved fragment and API response caching to Solid Cache.
+Cache size went from 2GB (limited by Redis memory) to 50GB (limited by disk - effectively unlimited).
 Average read latency increased from 0.3ms to 1.1ms.
 Nobody noticed.
 P95 page load actually improved because cache hit rate went from 68% to 91% with the larger cache.

-• Solid Queue replaced Sidekiq for email delivery, report generation, and scheduled cleanup.
-200 jobs/minute, steady.
-No issues.
+Solid Queue took over email delivery, report generation, and scheduled cleanup - 200 jobs/minute, steady, no issues.
 Active Job Continuations made the long-running import job deploy-safe for the first time.

-• Sidekiq stayed for the payment webhook queue (needs sub-second latency) and the real-time inventory sync (2,000 jobs/minute bursts during peak hours).
+Sidekiq stayed for the payment webhook queue (needs sub-second latency) and the real-time inventory sync (2,000 jobs/minute bursts during peak hours).
+Redis also stayed for Action Cable, where 1,200 concurrent WebSocket connections power the admin dashboard.

 New monthly Redis bill: $120.
 Same reliability.
 Less infrastructure to monitor.